o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/docs/scene_creation.md

 # Warehouse Scene Creation Guidelines

-This document describes the process of creating and modifying the warehouse scene which is the basis of the ROS2 Fleet Template.
+This document describes the process of creating and modifying the warehouse scene which is the basis of the ROS 2 Fleet Template.
 All the prefabs and assets used in this scene can be found in the [Warehouse Assets Gem](../../../Gems/WarehouseAssets).
 Before proceeding please take a look at [README](../../../Gems/WarehouseAssets/README.md) of this Gem.
 You'll find a list of all included objects and some useful tips there.

 ## Importing the ready-to-use warehouse scene